ttalaeik/Exploring67yearsofLEGO/README.md

 what bricks they contain, what color the bricks are,and so on).
 The database link : https://rebrickable.com/downloads/

-The project is on Python3, and use Pandas Foundation,with aim of answering the following sections:
+The project is on Python3, and use Pandas Foundation, by using jupyter notebooks,with aim of answering the following sections:

 1- Reading Data
 2-Exploring Colors